harmony-ai-solutions/vnge-harmony-link-plugin/memory-bank/activeContext.md

 **JUST COMPLETED**: Created a configurable logging wrapper system to replace all print() statements throughout the VNGE Harmony Link Plugin codebase.

+**JUST COMPLETED**: Movement Module Enhancement - Implemented actual movement features for Harmony Link's VNGE Plugin, transforming the current stub implementation into a fully functional system.
+This includes dynamic animation duration detection, intelligent animation mapping, hard error handling for animation database issues, and distance-based completion detection for movement actions.
+The implementation is still subject to further review and modifications in the follow-up sessions.

 **CURRENT STATUS**: Core STT and TTS functionality now working reliably with proper synchronization.
 Logging system is implemented and partially deployed.
 Core infrastructure complete, with ~50% of print statements converted to proper logging calls.
 Remaining work involves systematic replacement of print statements across all remaining modules.

 **PREVIOUS MAJOR COMPLETION**: Entity Setup Enhancement - Comprehensive automated entity setup system that eliminates manual configuration requirements for users.